Chapter 14. Advanced topics

 This section contains information on advanced topics, which many users will not be concerned about.

-Some custom configuration is possible through the use of the sFlowTrend-Pro properties file.
+Some custom sFlowTrend-Pro server configuration is possible through the sFlowTrend-Pro properties file.
 Modifying this is only recommended for advanced users.
-The file must be editing using a standard text editor, and sFlowTrend-Pro must be restarted before any of the changes will take effect.
+The file must be edited using a standard text editor, and sFlowTrend-Pro service must be restarted before any of the changes will take effect.
+Changes to the configuration will affect all users using the server.

-The properties file is called config.prp, and it is located in the sFlowTrend-Pro data directory (which can be identified and changed through the sFlowTrend-Pro ToolsOptions menu selection).
-If the config.prp file does not exist in this directory, then it must first be created.
+The properties file is called config.prp, and it is located in the sFlowTrend-Pro home directory (which can be identified through the sFlowTrend-Pro System configuration menu, General tab, File location).

 propertyName = value